 Whether you’re trying to conceive or just found out you’re pregnant (congrats!), if you’re an avid exerciser you’re most likely wondering how pregnancy will impact your workout routine.
-While you might have to switch things up a bit and try out some new classes, the good news is that you can absolutely still exercise while carrying a baby—with your doc’s permission, of course!
-In fact, it’s one of the healthiest things you can do for you and your little bundle.

 “Although pregnancy is associated with several physiologic changes, and a woman’s response to exercise is different during pregnancy than before pregnancy, exercise can be beneficial for healthy moms-to-be (who are free of obstetric or medical complications),” Maria Brooks BSN, RNC-OB, FACCE, a Lamaze-certified childbirth educator says.
 “Exercising can improve your overall state of wellbeing, help relieve common pregnancy discomforts, physically prepare your body for the hard work of labor and birth and help your body recover faster after pregnancy and birth.
 Who can’t benefit from that?”